Skip to main content

 "Legacy is an often overused word but it is entirely appropriate in Terry’s case.
 He leaves a real and lasting legacy.
 And, on a personal level, I, in common with the other trustees, will remember Terry with great and lasting affection.
 His leadership, drive, ideas and personality will be much missed by the Trustees and all associated with the Empire Theatre.

-The 2023 awards honour a highly respected Yorkshire-born businessman who spent more than forty years as a Trustee and latterly Chairman, who founded Liverpool’s commercial station Radio City and who also became a Director of Liverpool Football Club, succeeding the legendary Bob Paisley on the Anfield board.
+Mr Smith founded Liverpool’s commercial station Radio City and also became a Director of Liverpool Football Club, succeeding Bob Paisley on the Anfield board.

 Terry, who lived with his wife Pam in Hoylake, Wirral, died in August 2021 aged 87.